|Instructor:||Yale N. Patt (http://www.ece.utexas.edu/~patt)|

 |Quiz and Exam policy:||

-December 9th.
-All exams will be closed book, with two exceptions:
+period, on December 16.
+All exams will be closed book, with two

 (1) The student may bring into the exam three sheets of paper on which the student is free to write anything he/she wishes.
 All three sheets must be original sheets in the student's own handwriting.